December 28, 2019; revised February 17, 2022

 2. The first Dhammapada verse is “Manōpubbangamā Dhammā..”
 There are, in fact, two verses that go together.
 Those two verses have the following meanings:

 - All things and phenomena have the mind as their forerunner.
 They all are mind-made.
-If one speaks or acts with an evil mind (i.e., engages in dasa akusala), then suffering (dukha) will follow just as the wheels of a cart follow the footsteps of the ox that is pulling the wagon.
+If one speaks or acts with an evil mind (i.e., engages in dasa akusala), then suffering (dukha) will follow just as the wheels of a cart follow the footsteps of the ox pulling the wagon.

 - All things and phenomena have the mind as their forerunner.
 They all are mind-made.
 If one speaks or acts with a purified mind (i.e., engages in dasa kusala and puñña kamma), happiness (sukha) follows one like one’s own shadow.